 If you’re not factoring health care costs into your retirement savings strategy, you could be setting yourself up for a nasty financial shock.
-According to the latest retiree health care costs estimate calculated by Fidelity Benefits Consulting, a 65-year-old couple retiring this year will need an average of $220,0001 (in today’s dollars) to cover medical expenses throughout retirement.
+According to the latest retiree health care cost estimate from Fidelity Benefits Consulting, a 65-year-old couple retiring this year will need an average of $220,0001 (in today’s dollars) to cover medical expenses throughout retirement.

-The good news: That figure represents an 8% decrease from last year, when the estimate was $240,000.
+The good news: That figure has held steady since last year, down from a peak of $250,000 in 2010.
 The more sobering reality: For many Americans, health care is likely to be one of their largest expenses in retirement.
-What’s more, that $220,000 in estimated costs does not include any costs associated with nursing-home care and applies only to retirees with traditional Medicare insurance coverage.
+What’s more, that $220,000 in estimated costs does not include any costs associated with nursing-home care, and applies only to retirees with traditional Medicare insurance coverage.

-A number of factors likely contributed to the recent trend of decreasing spending per enrollee, including the economic downturn that began in 2008, which led to a decrease in utilization of health care services.
-Also contributing to the decrease were smaller payment increases to providers (hospitals, physicians, health plans, etc.), and demographic changes.
+Also contributing to the drop in retiree health care costs since 2010 were smaller payment increases to providers (hospitals, physicians, health plans, etc.), and demographic changes.
 For example, as baby boomers retire, they bring a large influx of younger enrollees into the Medicare population, reducing the overall average age of participants.
-Young retirees tend to have lower health care expenses.
+In general, young retirees tend to have lower health care expenses than older retirees.

-Though spending per enrollee has declined, it is important to note that increases in aggregate Medicare spending have grown at a faster rate due to a larger number of beneficiaries.
+Though spending per enrollee has declined since 2010, it is important to note that increases in aggregate Medicare spending have grown at a faster rate because of a larger number of beneficiaries.
 While the current trend of lower spending per enrollee has had a positive impact on Medicare costs, the growth in Medicare enrollees over the next few years is expected to continue to strain Medicare-related resources.

 - Identify and test strategies to convert your savings to retirement income with our Income Strategy Evaluator.